 Covid border restrictions and closures: where you can and can’t travel within Australia – and to New Zealand

-As families prepared for winter school holidays, Covid outbreaks once again resulted in state border restrictions and cancelled plans.
+The latest Covid outbreak, centred mainly on NSWm has once again resulted in state border restrictions and cancelled plans.

 State and territory health authorities are monitoring the cases and the situation is changing daily.
 Here is a state-by-state breakdown of where you can and can’t travel and what you need to do before you leave home.